Ramin-RX7/Shifty/docs/Principals/Factories.md

 # Builtins: Factories

-Factories in this language are mostly called to things that can define a new data types.\
+Factories in this language are mostly called to things that can define a new data types.

 The behavior of them are also customizable in certain cases which makes them powerful.

+Factories can not be defined twice in the code and redefinition of them result in _[FactoryRedefinitionError](/docs/Principals/Builtins/Errors.md/#factoryredefinitionerror)_.
+This happens when a factory is being created in a `factories mapping` that already contains another factory with similar name.